-Sometimes I get questions about installing a steel door in a home, and I thought I would take this opportunity to clear up a few misconceptions that homeowners have about them.
+Sometimes we get questions about installing a steel door in a home, and we thought we would take this opportunity to clear up a few misconceptions that homeowners have about them.
 Collected below are typical questions that we receive:

 Where would I want to install one?

 Steel doors are installed between interior and exterior areas.
 They are also typically installed between houses and garages.
 Rarely are they installed in interior-to-interior spaces unless there is a great need for security or fire-block in one of those areas.

 Can I have one installed in a residence?